qaier222/mangadownloader/readme.md

 ## Installation

-extract the program into your folder and you are good to go it is best not to change the project path after uising it
+extract the program into a folder and you are good to go by opening mangadownloader.exe